SEGVeenstra/washington/washington/README.md

 ### StateProvider

-States can be scoped in the _widget tree_ by using `StateProviders`.
+States can be scoped in the _widget tree_ by using `StateProvider`s.

-...
+When you need to add multiple `StateProvider`s add the same level, considder using a `MultiStateProvider`.
+This makes your code more readable.

 ### StateBuilder